ContainerSolutions/dcos-ansible-packet/README.md

 agent1 ansible_ssh_host=3.3.3.3 ansible_user=root
 agent2 ansible_ssh_host=4.4.4.4 ansible_user=root

+[public-agents]
 agent3 ansible_ssh_host=5.5.5.5 ansible_user=root
 ```

 ## How to deploy

 ```$ ansible-playbook -i inventory playbook.yml```

+After the cluster is installed the bootstrap node can be removed to save costs.

 ## How to update the firewall